8. Academic integrity

 8.1 Types of academic misconduct

 The following six areas constitute the major types of academic misconduct and are subject to penalties.
-Please note that misconduct on one or any portion of a work constitutes misconduct; there are no partial culpability.
-No fees are refunded to students who are dismissed from the college for misconduct.
+Please note that misconduct on one or any portion of a work constitutes misconduct; there is no partial culpability.
+No fees are refunded to students who are dismissed from the college or removed from courses, for misconduct.
 Refer to the penalties chart (below).

-Fabrication is the falsification or invention of any information or citation in an academic work or required program documentation.
-Invented information may not be used in any academic work without the prior authorization of the faculty.
+Fabrication is the falsification or invention of any information or citation in an academic work or required program documentation which includes, but is not limited to clinical permits, criminal reference checks, co-op jobs, placements, employer or placement supervisor evaluation, or signatures.
+Invented information may not be used in any academic work without the prior authorization of the Instructor.
 It would be considered misconduct, for instance, to analyze one sample in an experiment and invent data based on that single experiment for several more required analyses.
 The actual and original source of the information must be acknowledged in a citation.

 Plagiarism is the representation of words or ideas of another as one’s own in any academic work.
-Students should be aware that plagiarism of any part of a work is academic misconduct; there is no partial culpability or penalty.
-To avoid plagiarism, every source of information must be identified and properly documented according to an established writing convention determined by the faculty, for example; American Psychological Association (APA) style.
-Faculty have the right to request that students submit their work for electronic detection of plagiarism.
+Self-plagiarism is the resubmission of previous work, or portions thereof.
+Students should be aware that plagiarism or self-plagiarism of any part of a work is academic misconduct; there is no partial culpability or penalty.
+To avoid plagiarism/self-plagiarism, every source of information must be identified and properly documented according to an established writing convention determined by the Instructor, for example; American Psychological Association (APA) style.
+Instructor have the right to request that students submit their work for electronic detection of plagiarism.

 8.1.4 Facilitating academic misconduct